Upload TLS Certificate

 Fingerprint

-When you upload a new TLS certificate and restart the database a new fingerprint is generated, which means that you must update the connection string for all incoming connections.
+When you upload a new TLS certificate a new fingerprint is generated.
+This means that you must update the connection string for all incoming connections.
 Connection requests with invalid fingerprints are rejected.